eyaammar12/AuraHealth/README.md

 > **Medical Disclaimer:** This application is for **educational purposes only**.
 It does NOT provide clinical diagnoses or replace professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider.

 ---
+## 🎯 Project Motivation

+This project was created to explore the intersection between artificial intelligence and healthcare by building a modern, scalable, and user-friendly medical pre-assessment platform.
+---

 ## 🚀 Demo
 **Explore the live app here: [https://aura-health-gyd6.vercel.app/](https://aura-health-gyd6.vercel.app/)**